Code-Institute-Submissions/balennouri-balennouri-project3/README.md

-# Balen Nouri Tic-Tac-Toe Mulitplayer
+# Balen Nouri Tic-Tac-Toe Multiplayer

 Three in a row or tic tac toe, everyone has played this game, maybe in school with paper and pen or on a real board.
 For those who don’t know about the game, it’s a classic old game with 3 x 3 boxes for two players.
 One will play with the X and the other one with the O and the one who gets three in a row will win.
 So, if you and your friend want to challenge each other and wake up old memories from the classic game, click on the link below.